Dear Members and Friends of Living Word,

 How are we supporting our seniors during this time?

 We are acutely aware that the most vulnerable among us during this pandemic are the elderly and those with underlying health conditions.
 We have a team of volunteers standing by to support our seniors and elderly with purchasing grocery, picking up prescription drugs, offering care and support or running quick errands.

 How are we supporting our children, youth, young adults, and families during this time?

+Resources are being created to continue to support our children, youth, and families.
 Below are some resources our Discipleship Ministry Team wanted to share:

 Now, more than ever, the church needs your financial support.
 Your generous financial support makes it possible for us to fulfill our mission, especially during this time of fear and anxiety.
 Our church must remain a voice of hope and comfort.
 Your financial generosity enables us to be a place of hope and compassion.
 While we may not gather in-person for worship, we can still support the ministries of Living Word through online giving.